ballab1/container_build_framework/docs/ActionFolders.md

 ### Install needed OS Support
 **Folder:** _01.packages_

 This folder contains scripts and/or symbolic links which contain commands to install OS functionality.
 On Alpine Linux, these files contain `apk add` commands.

-Example:
+The following shows an example of the type of file expected in the _01.packages_ folder:
 ```bash
 # core Packages
 apk add --no-cache bash-completion coreutils openssh-client shadow supervisor sudo ttf-dejavu unzip